engtuncay/engtuncay.github.io/css/css-tailwind-intro.md

 **Usage**

-The container class sets the max-width of an element to match the min-width of the current breakpoint.
+The container class sets the *max-width* of an element to match the min-width of the current breakpoint.
 This is useful if you’d prefer to design for a fixed set of screen sizes instead of trying to accommodate a **fully fluid viewport**.

 Note that unlike containers you might have used in other frameworks, Tailwind’s container does not center itself automatically and does not have any built-in horizontal padding.

+**To center a container**

-* To center a container, use the mx-auto utility:
+To center a container, use the mx-auto utility (margin-x:auto):

 ```html
 <div class="container mx-auto">